COVID-19 Community hub

 Basingstoke Voluntary Action

-We are working with Basingstoke Voluntary Action to co-ordinate community support during the COVID-19 outbreak.
+We are working with Basingstoke Voluntary Action to co-ordinate community support during the COVID-19 pandemic.
 This partnership will enhance the significant community work already taking place across the borough, providing a source of further information and guidance and allowing us to match suitable volunteers to community groups.

 Helpline for vulnerable residents